Please find answers to some of our most frequently asked questions below. If you questions that are not addressed, please contact our office.

 Is registering with Disability Services right for me?

-If you think you have a disability (learning, psychiatric, medical, &/or physical) that is limiting you from performing at your best in school; please make an appointment with the disability specialist by calling (714) 516-4520.
+If you think you have an issue (learning, psychiatric, medical, &/or physical) that is limiting you from performing at your best in school; please make an appointment with the Assistant Director by calling (714) 516-4520.
 We can discuss the issue and explore options.

 How do I register with Disability Services?